trilioData/tvk-interop-plugins/docs/ocp-etcd-backup-restore/README.md

 | :---------------------------- |:-------------:
 | -backup                       | Flag to notify backup is to be taken.
 | -restore                      | Falg to notify restore is to be performed.
 | --target-name                 | The name of a single datastore on which etcd backup needs to be stored.
+Target should be created in same namespace in which TVK resides.
-| --target-namespace            | Namespace name where the target resides.
+| --target-namespace            | Namespace name where the target resides or TVK is installed.
 | --api-server-url              | Api server URL to login cluster.
 | --ocp-cluster-user            | Username to login cluster.
 | --ocp-cluster-pass            | Password to login cluster